isomerpages/sciencecentre-emag/_stories/Space/Why Your Calendar Changes Every Year.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Chinese New Year and Hari Raya Projected Dates 2029-2031" src="/images/5_Gongxi_Raya.png">
 </div>
-<p><em>Projected dates for Lunar New Year (Left) and Hari Raya Puasa (Right)</em>
+<p><em>Projected dates for Lunar New Year (Left) and Hari Raya Puasa (Right).
+Graphic credit: Ai Xin Qin.</em>
 </p>
-<p>For example, Lunar New Year and Hari Raya Puasa are projected to fall
+<p>For example, Lunar New Year and Hari Raya Puasa are projected to overlap
-on the same day in 2029, 2030, and 2031.
-The two celebrations will not overlap in 2028 and 2032 as these years are leap years where an extra month is added to the Chinese calendar, thus moving the Chinese and Islamic calendars out of sync with each other.
-And the increasingly “early” arrival of Islamic holidays is honestly not as rare as it sounds, as every 33 years, the shifting of the festive dates is just a product of following the Moon as it orbits the Earth.</p>
+in 2029, 2030, and 2031.
+The two celebrations will not overlap in 2028
+and 2032 as these years are leap years where an extra month is added to the Chinese calendar, thus moving the Chinese and Islamic calendars out of sync with each other.
+And the increasingly “early” arrival of Islamic holidays is honestly not as rare as it sounds, as <a href="https://mustsharenews.com/hari-raya-chinese-new-year/" rel="noopener nofollow" target="_blank">every 33 years</a>, the shifting of the festive dates is just a product of following the Moon as it orbits the Earth.</p>
 <p>Of course, it is funny how we have adopted this makeshift system to count
 time.
 Following the phases of the moon to count months has absolutely no connection to movement of the Earth around the Sun to count years.
 Throw